-Instructor Feedback and Response Time: In this course, you can expect me to be active in the class and responding to your work.
-I will respond to emails within 1 business day.
-I will read discussion board posts roughly every day, typically during my office hours stated above.
+email and you should email me again.
+I will read discussion board posts roughly every 1-2 days, typically during my office hours stated above.
 I will post in every discussion board at least once.
 Please note, rather than replying to every student's post, I will sometimes create one or two cohesive posts that summarize my feedback and thoughts on many posts from many students.
 This allows all students to find important information about using the terms/concepts correctly in one place, rather than spread out across multiple posts.
-Discussion board grades will be posted within 2-3 days of when they are due.
-In the event of an extenuating circumstance which delays the posting of grades beyond the expected 2-3 days, an announcement will be posted on Blackboard.
-If you have not received a response from me within 1 business day, it is possible that I did not receive your email and you should email me again.
+Discussion board grades after the deadline to revise them in order to allow students to add information that they think of later which might raise their grade, typically within 1 week.
+In the event of an extenuating circumstance which delays the posting of grades beyond the expected 1 week, an announcement will be posted on Blackboard.